picturesofultra/picturesofultra.github.io/content/videos/2010-2014/the_ingenuous_choice.rst

 :slug: the-ingenuous-choice
 :date: 2021-01-03
 :summary: Why do we decide to explore mountains, trails and the wilderness?
-Perhaps because "we can never have enough of nature" as Henry David Thoreau once...
+Perhaps because we can never have enough of nature as Henry David Thoreau once...
 :release_year: 2014
 :duration: 7 min
 :language: English